 Billed as a new way of eating, Dockyard Social (winner of the Best Street Food Award at the Scotsman Food and Drink Awards 2018) is a street food market with the community at its heart.
-Based in an industrial warehouse in the Finnieston neighbourhood, carefully selected food vendors join specialist bars every two weeks, alongside live bands and DJs.
+Based in an industrial warehouse in the Finnieston neighbourhood, carefully selected food vendors join specialist bars each Fri-Sun, alongside live bands and DJs.

 Open every Friday, Saturday and Sunday, Platform at Argyle St Arches brings together independent traders who pride themselves on serving local and ethical fare.
 Based within the refurbished former arts venue, The Arches – the spectacular venue provides a great alternative city centre dining experience for foodies and families.